erodrigufer/CS_Resources/FreeBSDSysadmin.md

 * [Databases](#databases)

 <!-- vim-markdown-toc -->

+## General sysadmin
+* [Create a sudo user on FreeBSD](https://www.vultr.com/docs/create-a-sudo-user-on-freebsd): The real question is if it is even secured to install sudo on FreeBSD?

 ## Daemons
 * [Supervised FreeBSD rc.d script for a Go daemon](https://redbyte.eu/en/blog/supervised-freebsd-init-script-for-go-deamon/): Run a go program as a supervised daemon in FreeBSD.